mezis/mezis.github.com/_posts/2014-10-01-neural-net-fail.md

 most likely to continue with.
 Or in other words, **provide relevant search results to users**.

-The first test net I tested has my 19 normalised inputs, 9 hidden nodes in 1 layer, and 2 outputs ("positive" and "negative").
+The first test net I tried has my 19 normalised inputs, 9 hidden nodes in 1 layer, and 2 outputs ("positive" and "negative").

 Upon running my very first series of training using